 12. Koh Tao and the magical Koh Nangyuan.

-Without a doubt one of the most beautiful islands I have visited in Thailand.
+Without a doubt one of the most beautiful places in Thailand.
 White sandy beaches and blue water.
 Excellent snorkelling location as well as scuba diving which is also a very popular place to get your scuba certificate.
 The best beach is ‘Shark Bay’ which you will need a boat taxi to get there.
 The sand is the whitest I have ever seen and if you are lucky you will see baby sharks in the surf!
 Take a day trip over to Koh NangYuan which is a very short boat trip away and closes at 5pm as it is a nature park.
 It’s secluded, beautiful and peaceful and the views from the top of the hill are stunning!
+For more information on snorkelling in Thailand, check out this post about snorkelling in Koh Kradan!

 Beautiful island of Koh Nangyuan from the view point